 How to identify the gender of animate nouns in Brazilian Portuguese?

-To identify the grammatical gender of an animate (living) noun, you can always look at the article that is used before it.
+To identify the grammatical gender of an animate (living) noun, you can always look at the that is used before it.

 Most commonly, the ending will also help you: